programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 - Jeff Blackadar
 date: 2017-11-05
 reviewers:
-- (not yet assigned)
+- Amanda Visconti
 layout: lesson
 difficulty: 1
 ---

-*draft* This is a draft.
-More will be added, edits made, mistakes corrected.
+*draft* More will be added, edits made, mistakes corrected.
 If you have feedback on the draft I welcome it jeffblackadar( at}gmail{dot)com.

 ## Getting Started With MySQL